MichaelMelena/list-artifacts/README.md

 ```
 ----

-## Template
+## Starter template
-simple workflow which uses this action to retrieve list of artifacts and prints it to console
+Simple workflow which uses this action to retrieve list of artifacts and prints it to console

 ```yml
 name: My workflow